hammer-wang/NEUTRON/README.md

 1. activate the conda environment: `conda activate meta-learning`
 2. run the bash script `bash ./exp_script/run_best.sh`
-The model checkpoint will be automatically save the to the folde `./log/` for downstream evaluations.
+The model checkpoint will be automatically save to the folder `./log/` for downstream evaluations.

 _You can also download a trained model direclty from [Google Drive](https://drive.google.com/drive/folders/1K6_SwzUwYHv30VsDnrLnI9iV1veNniY0?usp=sharing)_